 Rights Respecting School

-As a school, we are honoured to become a recognised Rights Respecting School (Level 1).
+As a school, we are honoured to become a recognised Rights Respecting School (Bronze).
 We have united together to achieve the UNICEF UK Rights Respecting Schools award.

 UNICEF is the world’s leading organisation working for children and their rights.
 In 1989, governments worldwide promised all children the same rights by adopting the UN Convention on the Rights of the Child (CRC).